nodejs/node/doc/api/errors.md

 ### ERR_INVALID_NODE_BUILTIN

 An attempt was made to load a module from the Node.js namespace that doesn't exist.
-Only built in modules can be require from 'nodejs:'.
+Only built in modules can be require from '@nodejs/'.

 <a id="ERR_INVALID_OPT_VALUE"></a>
 ### ERR_INVALID_OPT_VALUE